Updated on April 14th, 2023

 Paying for college can be challenging.
 Luckily, there are numerous options for financial aid, allowing students to secure opportunities to cover the cost.
 One such option is the work-study program.

-Since the federal work-study program is different from other forms of financial aid, many students have questions about how it works.
+Since the federal work-study program is different from other forms of financial and federal student aid, many students have questions about how it works.
 If your student may be eligible for work-study, here’s what you need to know about this type of financial aid.

 Did you know that students can use work-study and scholarships together to pay for college?
 It’s true.
 In fact, by securing scholarship awards, too, it may make it easier for your student to graduate debt-free.
 If you and your student want to find out more about landing college scholarships, sign up for our free college scholarship webinar!
 You can head to http://thescholarshipsystem.com/freewebinar to reserve your spot today.

 - 2 How Does the Federal Work-Study Program Help Pay for College?

 - 4 What Kind of Work-Study Jobs Are There?

 - 5 How Much Do Work-Study Jobs Pay?

 - 7 Do You Have to Use a Work-Study Award?

 - 8 Are You Guaranteed a Work-Study Job?

 - 9 How to Get a Work-Study Job